Grief Support Services

 Wings of Hope’s grief team helps adults and youth learn to process feelings and find ways to move forward in a positive direction and carry on without your loved one.
 Grief support is provided by facilitators who listen to how grief is affecting you, help you identify the right support, and help you find meaning in your loss.

 Grief is a natural reaction to death.

 Everyone processes death and loss differently.

 Sharing your story of pain and loss helps lessen suffering.

 Being in community with others helps process grief.

 Wings of Hope provides a wide array of options to help you navigate your way through grief.
 It’s important to remember that you’re not alone and we’re here to help you find the right path to effectively grow through your grief.
-We offer support to anyone in the community regardless of whether or not you had a loved one with Hummingbird Hospice.
+We offer support to anyone in the community regardless of whether or not you lost a loved one on hospice.

 Call us at (210) 908-9774 or email us for more information.

 We provide a variety of options to support you:

 Individual Support provides an opportunity to meet with our counselors in private sessions.
 Counselors help with emotional support, sharing of feelings, education about the grief process, and ways to cope with loss.
 Many people benefit from having the focused attention of one counselor for a period of time.
 This is especially true when the loss was sudden, recent or complex.